JamesRussell23/drawql/README.md

 `git clone`

 ### Installing
-Naviate to client directory and install node modules, and do the same for
+Naviate to client directory and install node modules, then navigate to server directory and install node modules there as well.

 `npm install`

+In client directory, run start script of application in your terminal.

+`npm run start`

+In server directory, run server script of application in your terminal.

+`npm run server`

 ## Deployment
 Heroku